Battle of Bussaco: II Corps attack

 Reynier's troops struck in the early morning mist.
 Heudelet sent his leading brigade straight up the slope in a formation one company wide and eight battalions deep.
 When the leading regiment reached the top of the ridge, they found themselves facing the 74th Foot and two Portuguese battalions in line, plus 12 cannon.
-The French tried to change formation from column into a line.
+The French tried to change formation from column into line.
 Pelet says, "The column began to deploy as if at an exercise."
-But the Allies brought intense musketry to bear.
+But the allies brought intense musketry to bear.
 Soon, the French infantrymen were thrown into confusion.
 However, they clung to a precarious toehold on the ridge.

 Several hundred yards to the north, Merle's division thrust up the ridge in a similar formation.
 Picton hurriedly massed his defenders by using the ridgetop road.
-Met at the crest by the 88th Foot and the 45th Foot and two Portuguese battalions in a concave line, the French tried unsuccessfully to deploy into line.
+Met at the crest by the 88th Foot, the 45th Foot and two Portuguese battalions in a concave line, the French tried unsuccessfully to deploy into line.
 Crushed by converging fire, the French fled down the slope.
-Merle was wounded while General of Brigade Jean François Graindorge fell mortally wounded.
+Merle was wounded, while Brigadier General Jean François Graindorge fell mortally wounded.
 Wellington rode up to Colonel Alexander Wallace of the 88th and remarked, "Wallace, I have never witnessed a more gallant charge."

 Seeing Heudelet's second brigade standing immobile at the foot of the ridge, Reynier rode up to BG Maximilien Foy and demanded an immediate attack.
 With the Allies out of position after defeating the first two attacks, Foy hit a weak spot in their defences.
 Fortuitously, the French struck the least prepared unit in the Allied army—a Portuguese militia unit—and routed it.
 But the morning mist cleared, revealing no enemies in front of the British right flank.
 Wellington had already ordered Leith to shift his men to the north to assist Picton.
 Before Foy's men could consolidate their gain, they were attacked by the 9th Foot and 38th Foot of Leith and some of Picton's men.
 The French were swept off the ridge and Foy wounded.
 After seeing this rout, Heudelet's other brigade withdrew to the base of the ridge.